winstontsui/leetcodeweb/README.md

 # leetcodeweb
 LeetCode problems for the web using HTML, CSS, JavaScript, React, Node.js with express, GCP SQL Server.

+To run, do `npm start` in both the client and server folders.

 // Use Google Cloud Shell to manage database.
 Connect to Cloud Instance gcloud sql connect webleetcode --user=root